FXM ASSOCIATES

 Trinity Financial, a Boston real estate development company, retained FXM Associates to prepare a market study evaluating the feasibility of rehabilitation plans for the 138-unit Regency Tower building in New Bedford.
 FXM partnered with Byrne-McKinney and examined availability, amenities and pricing of comparable residential properties, and projected rental rates and absorption for their proposed renovation plans.
 As part of this analysis, FXM applied its proprietary Housing Demand Model that uses projections of mobility rates by age and household type, propensity to own or rent by age and income of household head, net new growth, and projections of households by age and income to estimate regional and local demand for housing products by type and pricing.
 The FXM market study provided Trinity with documentation to secure financing, finalize rehabilitation plans, and target advertising.
 Apartment leasing began in January 2011 and reached full occupancy in September 2011.

-Technology Business Park Market Assessment
+Technology Business Park Market Assessment and Strategic Plan

 A.D.
 Makepeace Company, Wareham, Massachusetts